Complements of caustics of the real $J_{10}$ singularities: Introduction

+A point $a \in \R^n$ is a {\em critical point} of a smooth function $\R^n \to \R$ if all first partial derivatives of this function vanish at $a$.
+A {\em function singularity} is a germ of a $C^\infty$-smooth function $(\R^n, a) \to (\R,0)$ at a point $a \in \R^n$ where its differential vanishes.
+Two function singularities at points $a$ and $b$ are {\em equivalent} if they can be transformed to each other via a local diffeomorphism $(\R^n, a) \to (\R^n,b)$ (i.e., they have the same expression in appropriate local coordinate systems centered at $a$ and $b$).
+The {\em equivalence class} of a critical point $(f,a)$ is the equivalence class of the function singularity $(f-f(a),a).$ An $l$-parametric {\em deformation} of a function singularity $f$ is a family $\{f_\lambda \}$ of analytic functions depending on the parameter $\lambda$ running through a neighborhood of the origin point $0 \in \R^l$, such that $f_0 \equiv f$ and the function $F(x, \lambda) \equiv f_\lambda(x)$ in $n+l$ variables $x \in \R^n$ and $ \lambda \in \R^l$ is regular analytic.
+The {\em caustic} variety of the deformation $F \equiv \{f_\lambda\}$ is the set of parameter values $\lambda \in \R^l$ such that the corresponding function $f_\lambda$ has a non-Morse critical point near the origin in $\R^n$.

-A {\em function singularity} is a germ of a $C^\infty$-smooth function at a point where its differential vanishes.
-A smooth function $f:\R^2 \to \R$ has a $J_{10}$ singularity at a point $a \in \R^2$ if in some local coordinates centered at this point it is quasihomogeneous of degree six with weights $\deg x =2$ and $ \deg y=1$, and its Milnor number is finite (and then necessarily equal to ten, see \cite{AVGZ}, \cite{AGLV2}).
-The level set $\{x: f(x)=f(a)\}$ of such a singularity in $\R^2$ can consist of one or three local branches at \ $a$. \ The corresponding subclasses are denoted by $J_{10}^1$ and $J_{10}^3$.
+A smooth function $f:\R^2 \to \R$ has a $J_{10}$ singularity at a point $a \in \R^2$ if in some local coordinates $x$ and $ y$ centered at this point it is quasihomogeneous of degree six with weights $\deg x =2$ and $ \deg y=1$, and its Milnor number is finite (and then necessarily equal to ten, see \cite{AVGZ}, \cite{AGLV2}).
+The zero-level set $f^{-1}(0)$ of such a singularity in $\R^2$ can consist of one or three smooth local branches at \ $a$. \ The corresponding subclasses of the $J_{10}$ class are denoted by $J_{10}^1$ and $J_{10}^3$.

 The normal forms of $J_{10}$ singularities, to which they can be reduced by a choice of local coordinates, are shown in the last two rows of Table \ref{t1}.
-Other rows of this table show the normal forms of {\em simple singularities} into some of which the $J_{10}$ singularities can split by small perturbations.
+Other rows of this table show the normal forms of {\em simple singularities} into which the $J_{10}$ singularities can be moved by small perturbations.